 - Open a dedicated savings account with a competitive interest rate.
-The better the interest rate on your savings account, the faster your savings can grow.
+The higher the interest rate on your savings account, the faster your savings can grow.

 - Look for ways to reduce your spending.
 Take a look at your recent transactions for things you can easily cut out or cut back on.
 If you need some inspiration, here are 50 ways to save more money.

 - Look for ways to increase your income.
 There are many ways to earn money from a side hustle.
 Consider selling unwanted items online, renting out a spare room or car space, driving for a ride-sharing company, doing freelance work in your industry or putting your home up for rent on Airbnb when you're not there.

 - Have a budget.
 Budgets can help you control expenses and reduce any emotional buyers.
 Additionally budgets will clearly show you how much you can save and where you can cut spending.

 - Compare and switch your services.
 From your health insurance to your energy plan, there are plenty of savings to be made by switching.

 Boost your savings with a high interest savings account

 - "Finder Consumer Survey," Finder, Apr - Jun 2023

 MoneyBrilliant is closing on 16 December 2022.
 Here are popular alternatives for those looking to move to a new money management app.

 Check out these 20 easy hacks to cut down on your grocery bill and save more money each week.